ScarletKuro/Scarlet.System.Text.Json.DateTimeConverter/README.md

 }
 ```

+**Note:** `JsonDateTimeConverter` does not support `System.Text.Json` source generators.
+Using this converter with `JsonSerializerContext` results in **SYSLIB1223**: "Attributes deriving from `JsonConverterAttribute` are not supported by the source generator."
+For such cases, use `JsonDateTimeFormatConverter`.

-### Source Generator Example
+### Using Source Generators with `JsonDateTimeFormatConverter`

-If you are using source generators with `System.Text.Json`, you should use `JsonDateTimeFormatConverter` instead of `JsonDateTimeConverterAttribute`.
+To work with `System.Text.Json` source generators, use `JsonDateTimeFormatConverter` instead of `JsonDateTimeConverterAttribute`.

 #### Example Model